 Bow Lake is another stunner that’s a brilliant aquamarine color on a summer day.
-The scale of the lake is impressive as it’s one of the largest in the park and the giant mountains that surround the lake humble visitors with scale.
-It makes a great place for a nice picnic, canoe, or you can hike to wonderful Bow Falls one of our favorites in Banff.
+The scale of the lake is impressive as it’s one of the largest in the park and the giant mountains surrounding the lake humble visitors with scale.
+It makes a great place for a nice picnic, canoe, stand up paddleboard, or you can hike to wonderful Bow Glacier Falls – one of our favorite waterfalls in Banff.

 From the shore, you have amazing views of the Bow Glacier that feeds the lake in the summer months and is the source of the Bow River.
 That same river serves as a notable feature throughout much of the park moving through Banff and onto Calgary before ending in Southern Alberta as it joins the Saskatchewan River.

-If you really want a big scramble day I have to suggest hiking The Onion, Helen Lake, Cirque Peak, or scrambling up Jimmy Simpson (if you are a capable scrambler of course).
+If you really want a big scramble day I have to suggest hiking The Onion, Helen Lake, Cirque Peak, or scrambling up Jimmy Simpson (if you are a capable scrambler).
 These are both long scrambles that require a full day.

 - Distance from Lake Louise Village: 37.1 km

 Peyto Lake (PEE-toh) is another glacier-fed lake in Banff National Park.
 This is probably the third most popular lake to visit in Banff, after Lake Louise and Moraine Lake.
 The reason is its unique shape, absolutely mind-blowingly blue water, and the scenic overlook that is easily accessible from the parking lot.
 They even have a handicap-accessible section that allows for the mobility impaired to witness this jaw-dropping landscape.